The recent Minnesota Supreme Court case of State v. Hayes provides an example.

 The defendant’s attorney argued that he could not be guilty of a drive-by shooting under the language of the applicable statute because he did not fire his gun at or toward another motor vehicle or a building.
 The key question was whether the wording of the criminal statute created a separate, aggravated offense related to “drive-by shooting” which did not require firing at an occupied building or motor vehicle, in addition to shooting at a person.

 In interpreting the words of the applicable statute, the Supreme Court determined that the statute indicated only a sentence-enhancement and not a separate offense.
-Thus, the evidence was insufficient to support the conviction for first-degree felony murder while committing a drive-by shooting since the drive-by shooting was not a separate offense under the law charged.
+Thus, the evidence was insufficient to support the conviction for first-degree felony murder while committing a drive-by shooting since the shooting was not a separate offense under the law charged.
 Thus, the conviction was reversed and remanded for further proceedings.

 Fight for your rights